Jack1424/RealTimeWeather/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
-about: Use this to request new features and/or changes
+description: Use this to request new features and/or changes
 labels: enhancement
 body:
 - type: checkboxes